everpress-co/mailster-amazonses/readme.txt

 1. Option Interface.

 == Changelog ==

+= 2.7 =
+* do not resend campaigns on some soft bounces (transients) as it causes more complaints
+* small bug fixes and improvements

 = 2.6 =
 * make sure SNS region is the same as defined in the settings.